 - David James has considerable management experience in both the commercial and the community sectors.
 He has been on the management committees of a number of community organizations over the years.
 David has a long Christian heritage and remains committed to his local church in Sydney.
 He is Secretary to the freedom2b board.

 - Ben Gresham is a qualified town planner by profession and works for a local council in Sydney’s lower North Shore.
 His own experience of reconciliation makes him passionate to see freedom2b help others.
-Ben is part of the Sydney Chapter leadership and also leads freedom2b Youth in Sydney.
-In addition to his involvement with freedom2b, Ben is a panel speaker for Family Planning Australia in the Same Difference Program which aims to tackle homophobia and end discrimination in high schools.
-Ben has been part of Hillsong Church since 2004 and has played a major role in seeing the church become a safer place for LGBT youth.
-Although not quite there, Ben hopes that “one day the church will welcome LGBTI people with open arms”.
+Ben is part of the Sydney Chapter leadership.
+In addition to his involvement with freedom2b, Ben has worked as a panel speaker for Family Planning Australia in the Same Difference Program and has been a strong advocate for same-sex attracted Christians, most recently appearing on Channel Ten’s The Project and in the documentary film The Cure.

-Under the board sits a vast number of volunteers who serve on our website, at our chapter meetings, at youth events, and at other gatherings (and parades!)
-The growth and development of freedom2b will be nurtured by the passion and commitment of these leaders.
+Under the board sits a vast number of volunteers who serve on our website, at our chapter meetings, at youth events, and at other gatherings and parades!
+The growth and development of freedom2b is nurtured by the passion and commitment of these leaders and volunteers.

-Leadership within the freedom2b network can be extremely rewarding as those in leadership assist LGBTI people come to new places of resolution regarding faith and/or sexuality and develop healthy relationships.
-These guidelines have been prepared to ensure that we maintain a professional image and that networking with freedom2b is an enjoyable and beneficial experience for all.
+Leadership within freedom2b can be extremely rewarding in assisting LGBTI people come to new places of resolution regarding faith and/or sexuality and develop healthy new relationships.
+These guidelines have been prepared to ensure that we maintain freedom2b as an enjoyable and beneficial experience for all.

 - Whilst we recognise that it is preferable for leaders to have had some experience within a Christian context, we acknowledge that there will be others who, because of their personal or professional experience, will add value to the organization and/or those involved with freedom2b.